deewhyweb/knative-eventing/README.md

 ```

 The SinkBinding object is described with the following yaml.
-Effectively what this is saying is any deployment objects which match the label `app: sink-binding` will be deployed with the K_SINK environment variable injected into the pod.
+Any deployment objects which match the label `app: sink-binding` will be deployed with the K_SINK environment variable injected into the pod.

 ```
 apiVersion: sources.knative.dev/v1alpha2